-In the Real Time Flood viewer risk information is presented for the actual situation (using measurements) and upcoming day’s using forecasts.
+In the Real Time Flood viewer information is presented for the actual situation (using measurements) and upcoming day’s using forecasts.
 Information is clustered into:

 - Water levels: Measured and forecasted water levels at different locations, and the translation of these water levels to the hydraulic load (including wind and waves) to a levee or dam at a certain location.

 - Levees: A levee can be divided in different sections based on common characteristics.
 For each levee section the characteristics are described that determine the strength of the levee.